tmenochet/PowerExec/README.md

 Resulting PowerShell script block is built either from a local payload file or from a remote payload using a download cradle.

 Please note that PE execution output will only be retrieved when run locally, not remotely.
+Also, shellcode execution output can't be retrieved since it is injected in a detached process.

 ## Bypass techniques